BlowsMeAway Productions

 Important note about knob placement

 I normally place the knob in-line with the "latches" for the best appearance, as seen in the photos.
 This is fine for "stick" mics like the SM58.
-However if you have a bullet-type shell (BluesBlaster, Bushman Torpedo) you may want the knob oriented differently.
+However if you have a bullet-type shell or other assymetrical mic you may want the knob oriented differently.
 Just let me know!

 Made by hand in the USA